ASERG-STELA/shu-development-process/planning/version-control/git-commit-guidance.md

 ![Git commit structure](images/structure1.PNG)

 The top field is where the main commit summary should go.
 As seen in the image above, it will defaul to 'Update...'.
 You should change this as this is just a vague description of what you have done.
-You will need to put more than this.
 You should describe briefly what changes you have made, such as 'Added login functionality' or 'Added comments to code'.

 In this field, there is a 50 character limit.
 You can go over this limit, but it is not advised, as a good commit summary should be concise, and within the 50 character limit.
 If you go over this limit, Github will truncate the summary at the 50th character, then add the rest in the description box below it: